 There are so many excellent holiday light and decoration displays to explore in the Fox Valley.
 One of our favorites has become a family tradition and is unlike any of the others.
-The North Pole, previously located in Kaukauna, is excited to safely welcome families to their new permanent home in Chilton at N5207 Lemke Rd.
+The North Pole, previously located in Kaukauna, is excited to safely welcome families back to their new permanent home in Chilton at N5207 Lemke Rd.

 More than twenty unique displays are homes to Santa’s helpers for one month in December.
 Mechanical characters tell magical little stories in this quaint Christmas village.
 While visiting the school, church, radio station, and watching the penguins ice skate, your family is transported to The North Pole without leaving the Fox Valley.

 There is also a station for dropping off letters and cards for our men and women in the armed services that will not be home for Christmas.
-Letters will be hand delivered to the VFW and they send them out to members.
+Letters will be hand-delivered to the VFW and they send them out to members.

 Plan your route to The North Pole to include one of these homes with light displays set to music!